zeeduino/arduino-xc/README.md

 * a lot of Arduino libraries for various chips, sensors, boards etc.

-Once you are over that first bump/hill of implementing and setting up the hardware abstraction layer for your favourite microcontroller, Arduino-XC will have you writing Arduino-compatible code in no time and using well-written Arduino libraries in your projects with ease.
+Once you are over that first bump/hill of implementing and setting up the hardware abstraction layer for your favourite microcontroller, Zeeduino-XC will have you writing Arduino/Wiring-compatible code in no time and using well-written Arduino/Wiring libraries in your projects with ease.

 NOTE:
-> This is NOT an Arduino IDE, Arduino IDE plugin nor it has anything to do with [Arduino IDE](https://www.arduino.cc/).
+> This is NOT an Arduino IDE, Wiring IDE, Arduino or Wiring IDE plugin.

-## Arduino-XC - the concept
+## Zeeduino-XC - the concept

-Arduino is originally written for Atmel microcontrollers and there are more than few places in it's code-base where Atmel-specific code is used.
-However, Arduino core is essentially a bunch of C++ classes which, it turns out, can be compiled for any microcontroller if their compiler/development environment supports C++.
+Wiring and Arduino are originally written for Atmel microcontrollers and there are more than few places in it's code-base where
+Atmel-specific code is used.
+However, the core code is essentially a bunch of C++ classes which, it turns out, can be compiled for any microcontroller if their compiler/development environment supports C++.

 The only thing that needs to be moved out of the way are those Atmel specific pieces of code.
 The way to do that is to use HAL.
 Not [the computer from 2001 Odissey](https://en.wikipedia.org/wiki/HAL_9000), but an ancient design pattern: Hardware Abstraction Layer.

-Arduino-XC does exactly that.
+Zeeduino-XC does exactly that.

 Hours and hours have been invested into: